 When taking photos of shadows, the contrast between light and dark can make it tricky to get the exposure right.

 Exposure refers to the brightness of your photo.
-And the secret to great shadow photography is to slightly under-expose.
+And the key to great shadow photography is to slightly under-expose.

 This ensures that the lighter areas retain color and detail, rather than appearing too bright.